 Hysteresis in the rear tire: the physics of grip that nobody explains to you

 When the rear tire of your motorcycle touches the asphalt, something happens that goes beyond simple friction.
-The rubber deforms.
-It absorbs energy.
-And when it recovers its shape, it does not ret...
+The rubber deforms, absorbs energy, and, as it recovers its shape, returns only part o...

 Read more

-The rear wheel you can't afford to lose In the dynamic architecture of a motorcycle, not all masses behave the same.
-There is a fundamental distinction between what floats on the suspension and wha...
+The rear wheel you can't afford to lose On a motorcycle, not all mass behaves in the same way.
+There is a fundamental distinction between what is supported by the suspension and what must stay conn...

 Read more